 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to calcipotriene.
-This medicine should not be used if you have hypercalcemia (too much calcium in your body).
-You should not use this medicine on your face.
+Do not use this medicine if you have had an allergic reaction to calcipotriene, or if you have hypercalcemia (too much calcium in the blood).
+Do not use this medicine on your face and eyes.

 How to Use This Medicine